 I found music when I was 13.
 Thanks to the Third Programme and the library in Bromley, which had an excellent music collection, scores as well as records.
 Soon I was going up to London to borrow records from the USA, French and the Polish embassies, the latter being a dark and forbidding place where they would make you sit around for a long time before an elegant but shifty woman would appear with a selection of 10 inch LP’s from the Warsaw Autumn Festivals.
 I recall the excitement of listening to those first pieces, especially those that I couldn’t make sense of!
 The very first record I bought was Bartok’s Music for Strings, Percussion and Celeste; then Janáček began to loom large, thanks to the cheapness of Supraphon records, but Webern, Xenakis, Boulez and Varese were the central gods in my Pantheon.

 Live music came from the concerts held at The Arts Council in St James Square, London.
-Once I remember sitting next to Elizabeth Lutyens for a performance of Quartet for the End of Time.
+Once I remember a lively meeting with Elizabeth Lutyens at a performance of Quartet for the End of Time.
 A later formative event was the visit of Merce Cunningham and his Dance Company in 1964.
 These were the performances with designs by Robert Rauschenberg with John Cage and David Tudor as musicians.
 The classical period didn’t arrive until I had already explored early and oriental music.
 It doesn’t appeal to me as background music, hence I can still be confronted and overwhelmed with a live performance of a repertoire piece that I am hearing for the first time.